YelChristensen/typescript-eatout/README.md

 ## An app for finding safe places to eat nearby

 **EatOut** is a mobile first web app for finding cafes, restaurants and canteens nearby and checking their food hygiene rating.
 Simply enter your postcode in the search field and get a list of venues nearest first.
-Alternative click "Use my location" and let the app do the rest
+Alternative click "Use my location" and let the app do the rest.
+From the venue list you can click "Directions" to use google maps to navigate to your chosen venue.

 ## To see the MVP on Heroku, navigate here: https://safe-garden-52184.herokuapp.com/